mindelias/movie-recommendation/README.md

 - in database/core.py change the DATABASE_URL to sqlite
 - run `uvicorn src.main:app --reload`

+# How to run  alembic migrations
+- modify your model then
+- Create a New Alembic Revision:  run `alembic revision --autogenerate -m "Some migration message"`
+-  Apply the Migration to Your Database: run `alembic upgrade head`

 # How to run tests.
 - Run `pytest` to run all tests